derek-skinner/monokromatik-greentheme/README.md

 Brackets Theme: Monokromatik-green
 ===

+ADOBE HAS ANNOUNCED EOL FOR BRACKETS.
+THIS IS NOW DEPRECATED.

 This theme is based on the monochrome color scheme found on old monitors from the 1960's-1980's.

 Screenshots